alexmilowski/littleflow/littleflow.md

 <seqeuence.json> → * A
 ```

-Similary, a flow may require iteration or spreading outputs to a whole "sub-workflow".
+Similarly, a flow may require iteration or spreading outputs to a whole "sub-workflow".
 To facilitate brevity, a subflow can be contained in brackets:

 ```
-A → {
+A → [
   B → C
   D
-} → E
+] → E
 ```

 which is equivalent to: